chuanconggao/extratools/README.md

 <a name="rangetools"></a>
 ### [`rangetools`](https://github.com/chuanconggao/extratools/blob/master/extratools/rangetools.py)

-Tools for ranges.
+Tools for statistics over ranges.
 Note that each range is closed on the left side, and open on the right side.

 - `histogram(thresholds, data, leftmost=-inf)` computes the [histogram](https://en.wikipedia.org/wiki/Histogram) over all the floats in `data`.